konveyor/move2kube-website/docs/tutorials/dotnetcore.md

       [ ]  Other (specify custom option)
     ```

-    * For the `dotnetwebapp` service also we go ahead with the default selected port.
+    * For the `dotnetwebapp` service, let's go ahead with the default selected port.

     ```console
      5000